yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

       </td>

       <td>
         Enables SDK-wide UI customization.
 Use it to define global visual styles like font family and button appearance (color, padding, radius, typography) through a `YunoStyles` object.
-For more information, check the [`styles`](/docs/full-checkout-android#styles) section.
+For more information, see the [`styles`](/docs/full-checkout-android#styles) section.
       </td>
     </tr>
   </tbody>